Last updated: 1 month ago

 A byproduct of the splitting of components is that there's also a segmentation of the cooling used.
 While the large fans can waft air through the main compartment, a separate blower can push air through the more confined area to cool the RAM and storage, allowing them to operate at potentially higher temperatures than the other components.

-How do PCI-E cards get power in the Mac Pro?
+How do PCI-E cards get power?

 The Mac Pro includes a total of eight PCI Express expansion slots, which can be used in a variety of different ways.
 Along with a half-length x4 PCI Express slot with Apple's I/O card installed, one x6 slot and two x8 slots, there is also space for two MPX bays which can provide either be used with two MPX Modules for graphics or as two pairs of a double-wide x16 and x8 slots.